 Honestly, in the end, TrueNAS Scale scored better than I expected it would.
 I thought the scores would more closely resemble the single core results across the board for all core counts.
 Perhaps with additional updates to the software, iXsystems will be able to narrow the performance gap even further.
 Given some time, I’ll likely revisit this comparison to see if there’s been any improvements.

-If you found this review helpful and would like to support my efforts to create additional resources like this, please consider a subscription for just $5 per month or a one time donation via the “Buy Me A Coffee” button on this website.
-It looks like a travel mug in the corner of the page – you can’t miss it!
+If you found this article helpful and would like to support our efforts to create additional resources like this, please consider making a donation.
 Your support is greatly appreciated!

 If you can’t make a donation, please consider sharing this review with others who may be interested.
 If you have questions about anything regarding this review, please be sure to leave them in the comments below.
 Thanks for reading, and I hope you visit again soon!